supunUOM/BookStore/README.md

 ### Assumptions

-1. one book associated with one author
+1. One book associated with one author
-2. one author has one contact number
+2. One author has one contact number

 ### Functional Requirement